open-io/dockerfiles/openio-repo/openio-repo/README.md

     docker run -p 5000:5000 -v /tmp/oio-repo:/tmp openio-repo

-# To run as a daemon (a docker stack in a docker swarm)

-    docker swarm init
-    docker stack deploy -c docker-compose.yml openio-repo-stack

-# To stop the stack

-    docker stack rm openio-repo-stack
-    docker swarm leave --force

 # To serve the repository files through HTTP (on port 8000)

     # Start a HTTP server for yum to download the files from